Bloom Filters in Adversarial Environments: Introduction

-In the other direction, we show that using one-way functions one can construct a strongly resilient Bloom filter.
-Actually, we show that you can transform any Bloom filter to be strongly resilient with almost exactly the same memory requirements and at a cost of a single evaluation of a pseudorandom permutation (which can be constructed using one-way functions).
-Specifically, we show:
+\paragraph{Constructions.} In the other direction, we show that using one-way functions one can construct a strongly resilient Bloom filter.
+Actually, we show that one can transform any Bloom filter to be strongly resilient with almost exactly the same memory requirements and at a cost of a single evaluation of a pseudorandom permutation\footnote{A pseudorandom permutation is family of functions that a random function from the family cannot be distinguished from a truly random permutation by any polynomially bounded adversary making queries to the function.
+It models a block cipher (See Definition \ref{def:pseudorandomP}).} (which can be constructed using one-way functions).
+Specifically, in Section \ref{sec:sufficient} we show: